idaholab/Deep-Lynx-ML-Adapter/README.md

 5. Setup your `.env` file.
 5. Run the project.

+Logs will be written to a logfile, stored in the root directory of the project.
+The log filename is set in `adapter/__init__.py` and is called `MLAdapter.log`.

 <details>
   <summary>Environment Setup for Python</summary>

 * Complete the [Poetry installation](https://python-poetry.org/)
 * All following commands are run in the root directory of the project:
-    * Run `poetry install` to install the defined dependencies for the project.
+    * Run `poetry update` to install the defined dependencies for the project.
     * Run `poetry shell` to spawns a shell.
     * Finally, run the project with the command `flask run`